-(7) A public officer shall not be removed from office or subjected to any other punishment under this section on the grounds of any act done or omitted by him in the exercise of a judicial function conferred on him unless the Judicial Service Commission concurs therein.

-Director of Public Prosecutions

-107.-(1) The Director of Public Prosecutions shall be appointed by the Governor-General, acting in accordance with the advice of the Public Service Commission.
+(7) A public officer shall not be removed from office, or subjected to any other punishment under this section on the grounds of any act done or omitted by him in the exercise of a judicial function conferred on him unless the Judicial Service Commission concurs therein.
+112.-(1) The Director of Audit shall be appointed by the President, Director of acting in accordance with the advice of the Public Service Commission.
+Audit.